Villeurbanne: 20th century

 Transforming from a rural community to an industrial town, Villeurbanne underwent a tremendous demographic boom in the late 1920s.
 From 3,000 inhabitants in 1928, its population rocketed to 82,000 in 1931.
 Mayor Lazare Goujon (elected 1924) engaged the city in a vast public works initiative.
 Arguably the most visible heritage of this program is the Gratte-Ciel, a housing complex made up of two Art Deco towers and annex smaller buildings, lining up along the Avenue Henri Barbusse.
 These structures built between 1924 and 1934 are the work of architect Môrice Leroux, with a contribution of Tony Garnier.
 They are one of the most notable Art Deco structures in France and the 19-story twin towers have become an emblem of the city.

 The Hôtel de Ville was designed by Robert Giroud, a disciple of Tony Garnier and friend of Môrice Leroux.

 21st century

-The city is faced with dilapidated buildings in the city center, which are used, in particular, for squatting.
+In 2025, the city was faced with a dilapidated building in the city center, which was used for squatting.